Lebensmittel und in der Mitte ein Schild mit Zero Waste - Steinkraft Zeolith

 Question: How often should I check my food supplies?

-By implementing these strategies, you can not only reduce food waste but also ensure your diet remains fresh and sustainable.
+By implementing these strategies, you can not only reduce food waste but also ensure that your diet remains fresh and sustainable.
 Growing your own food can also be a fulfilling activity that helps you develop an even closer relationship with the food on your plate.

-3. Buy seasonal and local products
+3. Buying seasonal and local products

 Why seasonality and regionality are important